bourbonut/detroit/docs/source/index.rst

    pip install detroit

-To have ..code::`jupyter`, you must add the following dependency :
+To have :code:`jupyter`, you must add the following dependency :

 .. code:: shell